oldprize47/DLIP_FinalProject2025_GazeMouse/README.md

 **STEP 2: Model learning (train.py)**

-Before running, rename the saved CSV file and the `.pth` file (where the weights will be stored) as needed.
+Before running, update the CSV_PATH and CKPT_BEST settings at the top of train.py so they point to your CSV data file and to the location where the .pth weights will be stored, as needed.

 Set the batch size to suit your own GPU (see the comments next to each setting for guidance).